vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See [Regular eCommerce payments](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#regular-ecommerce-payments) for more details.

-# How can I refund a part of the amount of an initiasted payment?
+# How can I refund a part of the amount of a payment?

 Case: A customer has placed an order of of two items for a total of 1000 NOK.
 You have initiated a payment of 1000 NOK, but the customer has changed her mind and only bought one of the items, with a price of 750 NOK.
 You have performed a partial capture of 750 NOK, and need to refund the reamining 250 NOK.